warren-bank/mirror-XMail-mail-server/Readme.txt

 	are many other packages You can use to reach these needs ).
 	With XMail You get an all-in-one package with a central administration that can simplify the above common steps.
-	The first code of XMail Server is started on Windows NT ( my work OS, at least for now ) and Linux ( my home OS ).
-I plan to use Visual C++ on NT and gcc on Linux.
+	The first code of XMail Server is started on Windows NT and Linux, and now, the Solaris version is ready.
+The compilers supported are gcc for Linux and Solaris and M$ Visual C++ for NT/2K.

-	Note :
-	This documentation is still in beta release.